 A profile essay has a lot in common with informative papers, as the purpose of both works is to present information about a person, event, or any other subject.
 Differently from most other assignments, it would be wise to treat profile essays as journalism work — mostly because this paper should be both factual, informative, and descriptive.
 Additionally, it should be engaging and interesting to read, so a certain degree of entertainment cannot be taken off the counts.
 Finally, it should present your own perspective on a certain subject.
 All of these factors should make the reader want to go over your profile essay.

 Now that we have established what a profile essay is, it’s time to figure out how to write it.
-We’ll be quite honest here — writing this type of paper is not an easy job because you have to present a character, make your setting attention-grabbing, and convey your subjective opinions clearly.
+We’ll be quite honest here — writing this as well as informative essay outline is not an easy job because you have to present a character, make your setting attention-grabbing, and convey your subjective opinions clearly.
 At the same time, writing a profile essay is a rewarding (even fulfilling) experience — especially, if you manage to get it right.
 So, how do you do that, exactly?

 The first rule of writer’s club is to steal from the best.
 Sure, you cannot do the actual stealing, but there is nothing wrong with looking for inspiration from reliable sources.
 Check out several already published works — they should serve as great samples and offer you the so-much-need inspiration.
 Plenty of magazines publish profile essays (Esquire, New York Times, etc.), so you can easily start there.